-- Dialysis
+- Ÿ Dialysis

-- IV/infusion therapy
+- Ÿ IV/infusion therapy

-- Respiratory therapy
+- Ÿ Respiratory therapy

-- Inhalation therapy
+- Ÿ Inhalation therapy

-- Orthopedic and prosthetic devices
+- Ÿ Orthopedic and prosthetic devices

-- Durable medical equipment
+- Ÿ Durable medical equipment

-- · Diabetic education
+- Ÿ Diabetic education

-- Smoking cessation
+- Ÿ Smoking cessation

-We can help you understand your benefits and locate a PPO provider.
+We can help you understand your benefits and locate a Network provider.

-How to request precertification for an admission or get prior authorization for Other services First, you, your representative, your physician, or your hospital must call us at 1-800-694-9901 before admission or services requiring prior authorization are rendered.
+How to request precertification for an admission or get preauthorization for other services First, you, your representative, your physician, or your hospital must call us at 1-800-694-9901 before admission or services requiring preauthorization are rendered.